pengowray/VaraHuffmanNet/README.md

 * Huffman Bit Sequence Table
   *  The bit sequences matching each symbol (character) in the Huffman table
   *  If it ends with a partial byte, the remaining bits is are set to 0
+  *  Having this table at the end of the message means the entire message must be received before it is decoded.

 Background: